 This is the masthead and articles above the fold.

-This is a resolution passed by the Albertson Public Library Board honoring Captain Charles L. Albertsson for his vast contributions to the Library.
+This is a resolution passed by the Albertson Public Library Board honoring Captain Charles L. Albertson for his vast contributions to the Library.
 The resolution was passed soon after his death.

 No description has been added yet